InterChadz/awesomewasm-2024/cosmwasm/README.md

 - [ ] Implement msg to update config
 - [ ] Find a way to support neutron (local chain) auto compounding
 - [ ] Handle ICQs that have expired (how to fill them up (?) and let the user know when they need to do something)
+- [ ] Event attributes that allow for easy indexing